-High Risk Terminations and the Increased Risk When Dealing With Those With Mental HealthJune 29, 2023
+High Risk Employee Terminations and Challenges With Mental HealthJune 29, 2023

-Employee Terminations Could Pose Security Risks to Workplaces
+High Risk Employee Terminations Could Pose Security Risks to Your Workplace

 AFIMAC offers extensive resources for employers facing difficult and high-risk layoffs and terminations in 2023.
 Through extensive de-escalation training, physical security resources, and access control implementation, employers can address the risks associated with a layoff and ensure that all parties remain safe and secure.
 Navigate the economic uncertainty of 2023 by enlisting a third-party security company that is well-versed and experienced in these delicate matters.

-Employee Terminations: Know the Facts About Worker Mental Health
+High Risk Employee Terminations: The Facts About Worker Mental Health

 Forbes recently reported that in 2023, worker mental health is in a difficult state, as instances of burnout remain high while the demands of home life mount.
 The result is a long list of mental health challenges facing the average worker, which can result in irritability, workplace violence, and general hostility.